dylanhogg/awesome-python/README.md

 ⭐ 2,333

 138. <a href="https://github.com/phidatahq/phidata">phidatahq/</a><b><a href="https://github.com/phidatahq/phidata">phidata</a></b>
-Build AI Assistants using function calling
+Phidata is a toolkit for building AI Assistants using function calling.
 🔗 [docs.phidata.com](https://docs.phidata.com)
 ⭐ 2,312